croct-tech/challenges/product-manager/README.md

 >
 > **Product Manager:** Great question!
 We take security very seriously here.
 That's why we have some strict password requirements.
 At the very least, for a password to be considered strong, it should be at least 8 characters long, contain uppercase and lowercase letters, and have at least one number or symbol.
 >
 > **Designer:** Got it.
-Once the user is registered, which information they need to login to Croct?
+Once the user is registered, which information do they need to log in to Croct?
 >
-> **Product Manager:** The email and password, as usual
+> **Product Manager:** The email and password, as usual.
 >
 > **Designer:** That's what I thought.
-Taking all we've discussed into account, I designed these [wireframes](https://user-images.githubusercontent.com/943036/114629543-2c27e300-9c8f-11eb-9122-d9c11113e5db.png) for the pages
+Taking all we've discussed into account, I designed these [wireframes](https://user-images.githubusercontent.com/943036/114629543-2c27e300-9c8f-11eb-9122-d9c11113e5db.png) for the pages.
 >
 > **Designer**: Do you think the structure and copies make sense?
 >
 > **Product Manager:** That's exactly it!
 >
 > **Designer:** Good to hear!
 And, thank you for the help 😉.
-Once I get the screens finished, I will send them to you to write the user stories.
+Once I finish the screens, I will send them to you to write the user stories.
 >
 > **Product Manager:** Anytime 🙂
 >